Nymph

-They are often divided into various broad subgroups, such as the Meliae (ash tree nymphs), the Dryads (oak tree nymphs), the Naiads (freshwater nymphs), the Nereids (sea nymphs), and the Oreads (mountain nymphs).
+Nymphs are divided into various broad subgroups based on their habitat, such as the Meliae (ash tree nymphs), the Dryads (oak tree nymphs), the Alseids (grove nymphs), the Naiads (spring nymphs), the Nereids (sea nymphs), the Oceanids (ocean nymphs), and the Oreads (mountain nymphs).
+Other nymphs included the Hesperides (evening nymphs), the Hyades (rain nymphs), and the Pleiades (companions of Artemis).

-Nymphs are often featured in classic works of art, literature, mythology, and fiction.
+Nymphs featured in classic works of art, literature, and mythology.
+They are often attendants of goddesses and frequently occur in myths with a love motif, being the lovers of heroes and other deities.
+Desirable and promiscuous, nymphs can rarely be tamed, their dealings with mortals often marked by capricious aggression.
 Since the Middle Ages, nymphs have been sometimes popularly associated or even confused with fairies.

 Etymology

 The Greek word nýmphē has the primary meaning of "young woman; bride, young wife" but is not usually associated with deities in particular.
 Yet the etymology of the noun nýmphē remains uncertain.
 The Doric and Aeolic (Homeric) form is nýmphā (νύμφα).

 Modern usage more often applies to young women, contrasting with parthenos (παρθένος) "a virgin (of any age)", and generically as kore (κόρη < κόρϝα) "maiden, girl".
 The term is sometimes used by women to address each other and remains the regular Modern Greek term for "bride".

 Ancient Greek mythology

 Nymphs were sometimes beloved by many and dwelt in specific areas related to the natural environment: e.g. mountainous regions; forests; springs.
 Other nymphs were part of the retinue of a god (such as Dionysus, Hermes, or Pan) or of a goddess (generally the huntress Artemis).

 The Greek nymphs were also spirits invariably bound to places, not unlike the Latin genius loci, and sometimes this produced complicated myths like the cult of Arethusa to Sicily.
 In some of the works of the Greek-educated Latin poets, the nymphs gradually absorbed into their ranks the indigenous Italian divinities of springs and streams (Juturna, Egeria, Carmentis, Fontus) while the Lymphae (originally Lumpae), Italian water goddesses, owing to the accidental similarity of their names, could be identified with the Greek Nymphae.
 The classical mythologies of the Roman poets were unlikely to have affected the rites and cults of individual nymphs venerated by country people in the springs and clefts of Latium.
 Among the Roman literate class, their sphere of influence was restricted and they appear almost exclusively as divinities of the watery element.